M: I knew it was too early to promote you.

 - Picket Fences: Mayors in this show either died, or were involved in a scandal of some sort.

-- Merlin: In this made-for-TV movie, King Vortigern's architects are frequently imprisoned or executed for destructive errors in the construction of Vortigern's "impregnable" castle; the final architect is given a lenient sentence of unemployment, and told to leave before Vortigern changes his mind.
+- Merlin (1998): King Vortigern's architects are frequently imprisoned or executed for destructive errors in the construction of Vortigern's "impregnable" castle; the final architect is given a lenient sentence of unemployment, and told to leave before Vortigern changes his mind.
+Somewhat justified; none of them noticed the incredibly obvious stream running out of the hill under the walls which Merlin spots instantly, and the resulting collapses killed many workers.
 Likewise, the Royal Soothsayer seen in the film is the third employed that month, and he meets a similar fate as the final architect: Merlin himself notes that the King seems to get through them at an alarming rate, only for the Soothsayer to remark, "He gets through everything at an alarming rate."